robertdebock/ansible-collection-roles/roles/backup/README.md

 # What timestamp format to use when saving files.
 backup_timestamp: "{{ ansible_date_time.date }}"

-# What compression type to use, choose from bz2, tar, xz or zip
+# What compression type to use, choose from bz2, gz, tar, xz and zip.
 backup_format: zip

 backup_objects: